hannesdatta/course-odcm/content/_index.md

 - Gain practical experience using Python, MySQL, MongoDB and Amazon Web Services (AWS)
 - Enable you to draft, execute, monitor and audit online data collections, that you can use to kickstart your own academic or commercial projects<!-- cronjobs-->
 - Document and archive your data, and make them available for public (re)use
-- Track and share your own progress, and critically evaluate your own contribution and the contribution of team members to group projects ("peer assessment")
+- Track and share your own progress and learnings
+- Critically evaluate your own contribution and the contribution of team members to group projects ("peer assessment")

 ## Grading

 - Group project (4-5 team members) with peer assessment (60%)
 - Individual take-home exercise(s) (20%)
-- Shared learnings during the course (e.g., open science contributions in the form of course-relevant contributions to GitHub, answering Q&As, sharing one's progress with the group) (20%)
+- Share progress and learnings (e.g., open science contributions in the form of course-relevant contributions in the form of pull requests to GitHub, maintaining a public FAQ/blog, sharing one's progress with the group) (20%)

 <!--; can consist out of in-class contributions (e.g., presentation, pitch), code (e.g., data collection code), or reports -->